All of the Camera Gear I Use to Create Motorcycle Travel Content

 - External Pocket-Sized LED Lighting – Great for additional lighting in dark filming or photography situations

-- UV Lens Protection Filters – Protects your glass and keep your high dollar DSLR lenses from getting scratched, at minimum!
+- UV Lens Protection Filters – Protects your glass and keeps your high-dollar lenses from getting scratched!

 If you’re looking for a more budget-friendly, introductory camera: At the end of 2021 I picked up a Sony ZV-1 to use as my secondary camera.
-If your focus is to record vlogs, I’d suggest starting with something like the ZV-1 over a professional DSLR camera with pricey lenses.
+If your focus is on recording vlogs, I’d suggest starting with something like the ZV-1 over a professional DSLR or Mirrorless camera system with pricey lenses.
 The ZV-1 also has a flip-out screen, making it easier to record videos and to be able to see yourself while filming.

 GoPro Action Cameras and Accessories For Motorcycle Vlogging and Content Creation

 Action cameras are great to use to create moto vlog or general riding content while operating a motorcycle.
 There are a few brands on the market that create action cameras such as GoPro, Insta360, and DJI.
 However, I have remained loyal to GoPro over the years.
 (If you are a fan of my YouTube channel, you will already know that I do not use a traditional “moto vlog” camera set up to talk and film while riding.)

 - GoPro Max 360 Camera – This is my most used piece of camera equipment.
 Nearly all of my riding footage is captured on the Max.
 If you’ve ever asked how I get my camera to “spin” while riding, the answer is…it’s the Max!